openrails/openrails/Source/Documentation/Manual/driving.rst

 This function can be called more than once.
 A new information window has been created to support this function: the ``Train List`` window (opened with Alt+F9).
-It contains a list of all of the AI trains plus the player train.
+It contains a list of all of the AI trains and of the static trains equipped with a locomotive with cab, plus the player train.

 Here an example of an initial situation:

 The current player train is shown in red.
-The star at the end of the line indicates that the cameras are currently linked to that train.
+The star at the end of the line indicates that the cameras (cab camera is managed differently) are currently linked to that train.

 AI trains whose loco(s) have at least a cab are shown in green.
 They are eligible for player train switching.

+Static trains with loco and cab are shown in yellow.

 Other AI trains are shown in white.